senk8/wasm-app/README.md

 # wasm-app

-It is a web application without bundlers.
+It is a web application without a bundler.

 ```
 $ wasm-pack build --target web